Russia launches gas exchange tricks to keep nuclear project

 Ngọc Vân |

-Bloomberg said that under the proposal, Türkiye would bear part of the cost of building the $20 billion Akkuyu nuclear power plant from Russian state energy corporation Rosatom.
+Bloomberg said that according to the proposal, Turkey will bear part of the cost of building the $20 billion Akkuyu nuclear power plant from Russian state-owned energy corporation Rosatom.

-In return, Rosatom will pay the equivalent amount in rubles to gas exporter Gazprom, which will then deduct this from Türkiye's monthly gas import bill.
+In return, Rosatom will pay the equivalent in rubles to gas export group Gazprom.
+Gazprom will then deduct the fee from Turkey's monthly gas import invoices.

-The move allows Russia to maintain capital flows into the Akkuyu project without using international banking transactions - which are under close scrutiny due to concerns about violating Western sanctions.
+The move would help Russia maintain capital flows into the Akkuyu project without using international banking transactions - which are under scrutiny due to concerns about violating Western sanctions.

-Although Rosatom, Gazprom or the Akkuyu project have not been directly sanctioned, payments between Russia and Türkiye are facing difficulties as banks fear the risk of being caught up in US sanctions.
+Although Rosatom, Gazprom and the Akkuyu project have not been directly sanctioned, payments between Russia and Turkey are struggling as banks worry about the risk of falling into US embargoes.

-The gas swap is one of many creative ways Russia has sought to circumvent Western efforts to isolate it over the conflict in Ukraine.
-It also shows the direct impact of sanctions on one of Turkey’s key energy projects, a NATO country that has tried to maintain neutrality between Russia and Ukraine.
+This gas exchange agreement is one of many creative ways Russia has used to overcome Western isolation efforts related to the conflict in Ukraine.
+At the same time, it also shows the direct impact of the sanctions on one of Turkey's key energy projects - the NATO country that is trying to maintain a neutral position between Russia and Ukraine.

-In early February, the Wall Street Journal reported that the US had frozen $2 billion in payments from Russia to Akkuyu due in 2024 on suspicion that the money was being used to circumvent sanctions against the Russian Central Bank.
-Rosatom responded strongly, saying the money was being withheld “unfairly” and expressing hope that the issue would be resolved soon.
+Earlier in February, the Wall Street Journal reported that the US had frozen $2 billion in payments from Russia to Akkuyu in 2024 on suspicion that the money was being used to circumvent sanctions against the Russian Central Bank.
+Rosatom responded strongly, claiming that the money was held "unfairly" and expressing hope that the issue would be resolved soon.

-The Akkuyu project, Turkey’s first nuclear power plant, has been delayed several times, with officials saying the first unit could be put off until 2026, instead of the original 2025 schedule.
+The Akkuyu project, Turkey's first nuclear power plant, has been delayed several times.
+The country's authorities said the operation of the first plant could be delayed to 2026, instead of the original plan in 2025.

-Previously, Rosatom also had to seek alternative sources of components from China after an order with Siemens Energy (Germany) was canceled due to US export controls.
+Previously, Rosatom also had to seek alternative components from China after its order with Siemens Energy (Germany) was canceled due to US export control.

-Russia is currently Türkiye's largest gas supplier, accounting for 42% of the country's total imports by 2023.
-Late last year, Türkiye was granted a sanctions waiver by the US to continue importing gas from Russia after Gazprom's banking arm was blacklisted.
+Russia is currently Turkey's largest gas supplier, accounting for 42% of the country's total imports in 2023.
+Turkey was granted sanctions exemptions by the US to continue importing gas from Russia after its Gazprom branch was listed as a member of the embargo.

-Once completed, the Akkuyu plant is expected to meet 10% of Turkey’s electricity needs.
+After completion, the Akkuyu plant is expected to meet 10% of Turkey's electricity needs.
 The government is planning to build two more large-scale nuclear power plants and small modular reactors, aiming to reach a nuclear capacity of 20,000 MW by 2050.
-Ankara is currently negotiating with Russia, China and South Korea for these projects.
+Turkey is currently negotiating with Russia, China and South Korea for these projects.

 Ngọc Vân